B2BChewy/B2BChewy/README.md

 - 👋 Hi, I’m @B2BChewy
 - 👀 I’m interested in Ful Stack Web Development, as well as Cybersecurity and AWS
-- 🌱 I’m currently learning AWS cloud
+- 🌱 I’m currently learning Python and AWS cloud
 - 💞️ I’m looking to collaborate on projects, preferably humanitarian
 - 📫 How to reach me: [Email me](mailto:fahrijabilcevic@gmail.com)